-Possible Side Effects (More Common)
+Possible Side Effects

-- Bone marrow depression.
+- Bone marrow suppression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
-Bone marrow depression usually occurs 13 to 15 days after the drug is given and may be prolonged.
 This may raise your risk of infection, make you tired and weak (fatigue), and raise your risk of bleeding.

-- Nausea and throwing up (vomiting)
+- Nausea and vomiting (throwing up)

 - Decreased appetite (decreased hunger)

-- Muscle weakness
+- Tiredness and weakness

 Treating Side Effects

-- Drink 6-8 cups of fluids each day unless your doctor has told you to limit your fluid intake due to some other health problem.
-A cup is 8 ounces of fluid.
-If you throw up or have loose bowel movements, you should drink more fluids so that you do not become dehydrated (lack water in the body from losing too much fluid).
+- If you throw up or have loose bowel movements, you should drink more fluids so that you do not become dehydrated (lack water in the body from losing too much fluid).

 - If you get a rash do not put anything on it unless your doctor or nurse says you may.
 Keep the area around the rash clean and dry.
-Ask your doctor for medicine if the rash bothers you.
+Ask your doctor for medicine if your rash bothers you.